Aidkit Logo

 We use cookies to:

-• Run the site (logging in, keeping sessions secure, storing your preferences).
+• Run the Site (logging in, keeping sessions secure, storing your preferences).

 • Measure performance (see which pages are useful, improve content).

-• Support marketing (ads, personalization, and—if you allow it—contact-level identification so we know which organizations are engaging with our content).
+• Support marketing (ads, and—if you allow it—contact-level identification so we know which organizations are engaging with our content).

-Cookies also make your interactions faster and more secure.
+Certain cookies also make your interactions faster and more secure.

 Categories of cookies we use